 Welcome to Pre-trained NNE#

 (Note: This website is being updated over time.
-Last update on May 3, 2025.)
+Last update on June 5, 2025.)

-Below is a brief overview of how to apply pretrained NNE to your search data.
+Below is a brief overview of how to apply the pretrained NNE to your search data.
 For Matlab code and detailed documentation, see code page.
 For examples to try out, see data page.

 Overview#

-The main function to execute estimation is nne_estimate.m
+The main function to execute is nne_estimate.m

 , as shown below.